-Are you ready to start a business and leave behind your days of working for someone else?
+People often dream of starting a business and working for themselves.
 For many of us, the hurdle of having enough money to launch the business prevents us from following our dream of business ownership.
-But starting a business doesn't have to cost your entire life savings.
-In fact, it is possible to start a business with very little money upfront.
+However, it is possible to start a business with very little money upfront.

-The main costs associated with starting a business on the cheap are usually advertising and marketing collateral (such as business cards).
-In many cases, you can jumpstart your business with an ad in the local newspaper, some flyers posted in key locations, social media marketing, word of mouth marketing and other bootstrap marketing techniques.
-All of this can be accomplished for under $100.
-Not convinced?
-Below are 17 examples of businesses that you can launch for less than $100.
+The main costs associated with starting a business are usually advertising and marketing collateral (such as business cards).
+In many cases, you can jump-start your business with some flyers posted in key locations, social media marketing, word of mouth marketing or other bootstrap marketing techniques (working with little to no marketing budget).

 Tutors are needed provide educational assistance in just about every subject area for students of many ages.
 The key to starting a tutoring business with little investment is starting with one or two students and asking them to refer you to others.

 It takes a lot of work to have a garage sale, and you don't always get the results you want.
 Many people are willing to pay for the assistance of a seasoned garage sales expert to help with pricing, displaying merchandise and negotiating with buyers.
 If you have these skills, a business as a garage sale consultant may be a great fit.

 Many people need repairs and other small projects completed around the house that don't warrant the help of a professional contractor.
 If these homeowners don't have the skills or the desire to do the work themselves they look to hiring a handyman.

 If you are often called Mr. or Ms. Fix It, starting a business as a handyman/handywoman can provide you with a low-investment business opportunity.
 The biggest cost for this business idea will be liability insurance.